Going244/tradingeconomics/python/demoapp/README.md

-## GDP Comparison Project<h1>
+## Flask Economic Indicator Data Visualization App

-<p>This project is a Flask web application that allows users to compare the GDP (Gross Domestic Product) of two different countries.
-Users can select the country name from a dropdown menu, and the application will fetch the GDP data for the selected country.
-The GDP data is then displayed in the form of a table and a chart, allowing users to visually compare the GDP trends of the two countries.</p>
+This Flask app is designed to display an HTML form for users to input their API key, select an economic indicator, and choose a country.
+When the user clicks the "Fetch Data" button, the app will display a table and chart of the fetched data on a separate page.
 #

 ## To run this project locally, follow these steps: